 4.4 The shipping costs are to be borne by the customer.
 The customer will be informed of the amount before the contract is concluded.

-4.5 Insofar as the customer is a consumer, shipping is at the risk of CCS.
-If the customer is an entrepreneur, shipping is at the customer’s cost and risk and CCS is entitled, but without the customer’s express instructions, not obliged to take out transport insurance in the name and for the account of the customer, whereby the customer is responsible for the amount of the costs before the conclusion of the Insurance is informed.
+4.5 Insofar as the customer is a consumer, shipping is the liability of CCS.
+If the customer is an entrepreneur, the shipment is at the expense of and the liability of the customer and CCS is entitled, but without explicit instruction of the customer not obliged, to take out transport insurance in the name and for the account of the customer, whereby the customer is informed about the amount of the costs before the insurance is taken out.

-4.6 The delivery of the goods takes place within the delivery time specified on the respective article page when the customer’s offer is submitted.
+4.6 The delivery of the goods will take place within the delivery time specified on the respective item page when the customer’s offer is submitted.
 CCS is entitled to make partial deliveries if this is not unreasonable for the customer.

-4.7 In the event that CCS is unable to provide the service owed due to force majeure, in particular war, natural disasters, riot, or due to similar events for which CCS is not responsible, such as strikes or lockouts, CCS is liable for the duration of its existence by the performance and delivery obligation exempted, if this is not unreasonable for the customer, to also make partial deliveries.
-During this time, the customer is not entitled to set additional deadlines, with the aim of claiming compensation after their fruitless expiry or withdrawing from the contract.
-The delivery period is extended by the times during which the hindrance continues.
-If CCS is responsible for the obstacle to performance, the performance and delivery obligation of CCS and the right of the customer to set a grace period remain unaffected.
-The customer will be informed of the expected period of time, which will be necessary to remedy the obstacle, immediately after the occurrence of the obstacle (or as soon as the occurrence of the obstacle is recognizable for CCS).
-If the provision of services by CCS for more than one month beyond the delivery date agreed upon in the contract is impossible due to the circumstances mentioned in this paragraph, the customer is entitled to withdraw from the contract.
-In the event of withdrawal, CCS will immediately reimburse the customer for the corresponding consideration.
+4.7 In the event that CCS is unable to provide the service owed due to force majeure, in particular war, natural disasters, rioting, or due to similar events for which CCS is not responsible, such as strikes or lockouts, CCS is released from the obligation to perform and deliver for the duration of the existence of such extenuating circumstances.
+During this time, the customer is not entitled to set additional deadlines with the aim of claiming compensation after their fruitless expiry or to withdraw from the contract.
+The delivery period will be extended for the duration of the period of time during which such hindrances endure.
+Insofar as CCS is responsible for the impediment to performance, CCS’s obligation to perform and deliver remains unaffected as does the customer’s right to set a grace period.
+The customer will be informed of the expected period of time necessary to remedy the impediment immediately after the occurrence of the impediment (or as soon as the occurrence of the impediment is recognizable for CCS).
+Insofar as the provision of services by CCS for more than one month beyond the delivery date agreed upon in the contract is impossible due to the circumstances mentioned in this paragraph, the customer is entitled to withdraw from the contract.
+In case of withdrawal, CCS will immediately refund the corresponding consideration to the customer.

 4.8 CCS is entitled to withdraw from the contract insofar as CCS does not receive the materials required for the production despite the prior conclusion of a corresponding purchase contract; CCS’s responsibility for intent or negligence remains unaffected in accordance with No. 5 of these conditions.
 CCS will inform the customer immediately of the untimely availability of the delivery item and, if CCS wishes to withdraw, exercise the right of withdrawal immediately; In the event of withdrawal, CCS will immediately reimburse the customer for the corresponding consideration.